Grace Tame: Grace Tame Foundation

 In December 2021, Tame founded the Grace Tame Foundation which aims for cultural and structural change to eradicate sexual abuse of children.
-Tame, Michael Salter, Michael Bradley and Scarlett Franks are board directors for the foundation.
+Tame, Michresistance, Michael Bradley and Scarlett Franks are board directors for the foundation.

+In April 2026, the foundation closed down due to a lack of long term funding.

 Writing

 In September 2022 her memoir, The Ninth Life of a Diamond Miner, was published by Macmillan Australia.
 It was shortlisted for the Nonfiction prize at the 2023 Indie Book Awards.

+Media work

+The ABC broadcast a four-part podcast and YouTube series titled Autistic AF with Grace Tame in June 2026.
+In the series Tame speaks about her experience of autism, discusses the latest research and interviews women with autism.